impaler/promise-sequences/readme.md

 ## Why?

-When working with promise apis the standard `Promise.all([...promises])` will allow you to run promises in parallel.
+When working with promise apis the standard [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) will allow you to run promises in parallel.
 Controlling the limit of how many can run concurrently is not part of the api, this library offers a simple solution.
 For example say you want to download 100 images, 3 at a time and continue downloading if one download task throws an error.
 Lets see how you can do it:

 First, install the package from npm